 Some literature also suggests that employers should contact references from prior employers that are not listed and do other research.
 These are known as back door reference checks.
 In other words, if a candidate notes a previous employer on their resume, but there is no reference given from that employer, this article suggests that one should call that prior employer anyway.

 As sad as it is, the reality is that law firms cannot take for granted what a candidate represents on their resume or job application.
-To illustrate this point, there was a recent story about a law school graduate was practicing law in the public defender’s office in Madison County, Illinois, despite the fact that she had flunked the bar twice.
-According to the article, once she was discovered, she was charged with forgery, theft and impersonating an attorney.
+To illustrate this point, there was a recent story about a law school graduate was practicing law in the public defender’s office in Madison County, Illinois, even though she had flunked the bar twice.
+According to the article, once she was discovered, she was charged with forgery, theft, and impersonating an attorney.